alphagov/styleguides/ruby.md

 -   Write for Ruby 1.9.

--   Use soft-tabs with a two space indent.
+-   Use soft-tabs with a two-space indent.

 -   Keep lines fewer than 80 characters.